Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/08-Metrics.md

 * `max_value` - the maximum value in the sequence;
 * `increment` - sequence step, default is 1.

-All sequence completeness metrics are defined in `sequenceCompleteness` subsection.
 Additional parameters can be supplied:

 * `incremet` - *Optional, default is `1`*.
 Sequence increment step.

+Metric is not reversible and fails only if provided column value cannot be cast to number.

+All sequence completeness metrics are defined in `sequenceCompleteness` subsection.

 ### Approximate Sequence Completeness Metric